FastNetMon ssh shell

 sudo systemctl enable fastnetmon_ssh_shell

-Check that service is up and running:
+Check that the service is up and running:

 sudo systemctl status fastnetmon_ssh_shell